 Note: A person may be charged and convicted of DUI without drinking any alcohol if the police suspect that the driver is impaired by drugs or a controlled substance and a drug or controlled substance is detected in subsequent a blood test.

-In order for the State of Florida to convict a person of a Third DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person:
+For the State of Florida to convict a person of a third DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person:

 - Drove or was in actual physical control of a vehicle; and